Safety tips are something everyone thinks they have a good handle on.

 Also, have a code your child can use when they are apart from you.
 One that alerts you that something is not right and your child wants to go home.
 This safety tip is imperative!

 Think back on your own childhood.
 How many times were you somewhere and you wished you weren’t?
-Or you wanted to go home but didn’t feel like you could call your mom and say, “Come get me.”
+Or you wanted to go home but didn’t feel you could call your mom and say, “Come get me.”

-If your child is caught in a situation where they feel they cannot talk openly to you, it is most likely because someone else is listening.
+If your child is in a situation where they feel they cannot talk openly to you, it is most likely because someone else is listening.
 It could be a friend who tried to get them to do something they aren’t comfortable with.
 Or an adult.
 Either way, they need a way of escape that doesn’t compromise them.

 Again, you need to think about things from a child’s perspective.